scaljeri/SimpleProxy/README.md

 	$> npm install

 Usage:
+	USAGE: node server [options]
+		--host			- remote hostname (localhost)\n" ;
+		-port			- remote port (80)\n" ;
+		--proxy			- true: proxy all request and cache (insert/update) the responses (false)\n" ;
+						false: if possible serve the response from cache\n" ;
+		--ignore-params		- a list of GET/POST parameter to be ignored for the cache response lookup\n" ;
+		--map-url, --map-to-fs	- map urls to the filesystem\n" ;
+		--map-ignore-extensions	- a list of file extensions which should not be served from the file system (e.g. jsp and php)\n" ;

+Example:

 	$> ./server --port 8080 --host localhost --ignore-params=_dc --proxy=true
-		--host				- host to be proxied
-		--port				- remote port
-		--ignore-params		- a comma seperated list of parameters (GET/POST) which should be ignored (like: timestamp parameters to preven browser caching)
-					 	 	NOTE: currently only one parameter is supported --proxy				- if true means that it should not serve content from cache, but send a request to the other host and save the response (again)